Tunnels underneath the River Thames

 The table below lists many of the tunnels under the River Thames in and near London, which, thanks largely to its underlying bed of clay, is one of the most tunnelled cities in the world.
-The tunnels are used for road vehicles, pedestrians, Tube and railway lines and utilities.
+The tunnels are used for road vehicles, pedestrians, Underground and railway lines and utilities.
 Several tunnels are over a century old: the original Thames Tunnel was the world's first underwater tunnel.

 List of tunnels

 Other tunnels

 The figure and list above leaves out a tunnel to the site of the old Ferranti power station on the east side of the mouth of Deptford Creek.

 There is also a tunnel between Cottons centre and the old Billingsgate Fish Market near to London Bridge.
 Citibank used it for cabling at one point; it was large enough for a person to walk through.

-The Silvertown Tunnel is a new Thames river crossing proposed to supplement the existing Blackwall Tunnel, which will join the Greenwich Peninsula with West Silvertown.
+The Silvertown Tunnel opened on 7 April 2025.

 The Thames Tideway Tunnel, due for completion in 2025, will be a 25 km long tunnel running mostly under the tidal section of the River Thames through central London to capture, store and convey almost all the raw sewage and rainwater that currently overflows into the river.